 Diverse local, state and federal interests, institutions and authorities require significant coordination activity to maintain productive partnerships that accomplish the purposes of the groundwater governance in the public interest.

-State Groundwater Policy: The (or “first in time is first in right”) created under a state grant by applying the water to any of a variety of authorized beneficial uses.Kansas Groundwater Management District Act (GMD Act) (K.S.A.82a-1020 et. seq.) does not specify how GMD’s should govern the ongoing administration of local groundwater resourcesreal property and state supervision of those rights, nor does it provide details on the interplay between federal, state and local actions, except to affirm that effective groundwater management programs are best adopted and developed locally.
+State Groundwater Policy: The state water allocation principal of Prior Appropriation (or “first in time is first in right”) has been implemented through the Kansas Water Appropriation Act, whereby ownership of the water is a public good, but the right to use the water is a private right created under a state grant by applying the water to any of a variety of authorized beneficial uses.
+The Kansas Groundwater Management District Act (GMD Act) (K.S.A.82a-1020 et. seq.) does not specify how GMD’s should govern the ongoing administration of local groundwater resources in harmony with private real property rights and state supervision of those rights, nor does it provide details on the interplay between federal, state and local actions, except to affirm that effective groundwater management programs are best adopted and developed locally.
 The GMD Act declares two key concepts of Kansas groundwater policy:

 1. “Nothing in this act shall be construed as limiting or affecting any duty or power of the chief engineer granted pursuant to the Kansas water appropriation act.”